-Ben is an aspiring young artist pursuing a diverse career as an organist and conductor with a passion and affinity for seventeenth and eighteenth-century repertoires and, in particular, the music of Johann Sebastian Bach.
+Ben is an aspiring young artist forging a diverse career as an organist, conductor and keyboardist with a passion and affinity for seventeenth and eighteenth-century repertoires and, in particular, the music of Johann Sebastian Bach.

 In January 2016, Ben graduated with a Master’s degree from the University of York with distinction (one of the highest marks ever awarded).
 His studies with Professor Peter Seymour focused on Baroque performance practice and, more specifically, the ways in which the music of Johann Sebastian Bach was influenced by French, Italian and German cultures and practices and the work of those countries’ leading composers.